elizabethsdavis/cs-social-good/README.md

 📚 **Follow** what your friends and role models are reading, too

 # Chrome Extension

+In order to allow us to make posts to the platform from the web, we'll use this starter code to build a chrome extension 💻✨

 ### Getting Started

 1. Download [**this repository**](https://github.com/elizabethsdavis/cs-social-good).

 2. Paste `chrome://extensions` into your browser tab and hit Enter